themcclure/bullet-time/README.md

 I wrote this module to automatically do some calculations, generate labaels and upload it all to my Headless CMS that feeds my website.

+## Configuration
+Create `.env` file for all the local configuration settings.

+See `.env.example` for details on what options are available.

+_TODO_:
+- initial commit
+- Consider iterating on all environment variables beginning with 'BALL_' and auto processing those into the environment

 ## Applications
 Here are the applications in use in this repo that make use of the proto-module "ballistics".

+### Batch Process (`process_all.py`)
+This processes all the beans and roasts into an output directory

+_TODO_:
+- initial commit
+- generate some kind of report on bean quantities/usage

 ### Load One (`load_one.py`)
 This loads one roast, for quick checking and debugging.
-Design to be in an interactive shell so that the loaded objects (and raw JSON) can be explored interactively.
+Design to be run in an interactive shell so that the loaded objects (and raw JSON) can be explored interactively.

-TODO:
+_TODO_:
-- take args for which roast (by number, name?)
+- take runtime args for which roast (by number, name?)
-- take option to load a bean

-### B

 ## Ballistics Module
 This is where I have wrapped up the module with some utility programs.